AmatulBaasitAyomikun/Portfolio_Projects/README.md

 This interactive dashboard is designed to provide insights into the survey responses of data professionals across various domains.
 The dashboard is built using Microsoft PowerBI and offers a comprehensive view of the data, including demographic information, professional experiences, programming tools of interest amongst various data professionals, information on salaries across various industries and  opinions on industry trends.

-This survey was conducted by @AlextheAnalyst and the dataset was gotten from his github page.
+This survey data was prepared by @AlextheAnalyst and the dataset was gotten from his github page.

 ### Steps followed